Latter-day Saint Historic Art | Images of the pioneer, handcart paintings

-Mormon Historic art includes LDS Temple Art and utah history Gallery Nauvoo selection LDS Art.
-LDS Artists James Christensen, Greg Olsen, J. Kirk Richards, del parson Deseret Book Art
+Latter-day Saint Historic art includes Temple Art and Utah history Gallery Nauvoo selection Latter-day Saint Artists James Christensen, Greg Olsen, J. Kirk Richards, del parson Deseret Book Art

 High On A Mountain Top - Vintage Latter-day Saint Hymn